Investor Relations

 3. This relates to the fair value of interest rate swap and CCS contracts entered to hedge against interest rate risk and foreign exchange exposure of Far East H-REIT.

-4. Cash and cash equivalents comprise cash at bank of S$4.9 million and fixed deposits of S$58.2 million.
-The increase in cash and cash equivalents is mainly due to the incentive fee received from divestment of VRCQ.
+4. Cash and cash equivalents comprise cash at bank of S$3.2 million and fixed deposits of S$16.5 million.
+The decrease in cash and cash equivalents is mainly due to the prepayment of term loan of S$23.6 million and payment of distributions.

-7. The total gross borrowings as at 31 December 2023 of S$738.6 million.
-The decrease from the balances as at 31 December 2022 is due to unrealised foreign exchange gain on the US dollar denominated term loan.
+6. The total gross borrowings as at 31 December 2024 of S$718.1 million was S$20.5 million lower compared to balances as at 31 December 2023 due to prepayment of term loan of S$23.6 million in June 2024, and partially offset by unrealised foreign exchange loss on the US dollar denominated term loan.

 Please refer to the details of aggregate amount of borrowings as disclosed in Note 1(e)(4) Borrowings.

-Review of the performance of half year and full year ended 31 December 2023
+Review of the performance of half year ended 31 December 2024

-A snapshot of the hotel and SR performance in 2H 2023 is set out below.
+A snapshot of the performance of the Hotel and SR segments for 2H 2024 is set out below.

-A snapshot of the hotel and SRs performance for FY 2023 is set out below.
+A snapshot of the performance of the Hotel and SR segments for FY 2024 is set out below.

-Net property income grew 27.7% YoY to S$98.7 million as a result of higher revenue.
-Finance expenses increased 36.5% YoY to S$25.2 million mainly due to higher interest rates on the floating rate loans.
+Net property income for the year grew 0.6% YoY to S$99.3 million as a result of higher revenue but partially offset by higher property tax expenses.
+Finance expenses increased 20.6% YoY to S$30.4 million mainly due to higher interest rates on the floating rate loans earlier in the year.

-Distribution to Stapled Securityholders for FY 2023 grew 26.0% to S$81.9 million as a result of higher net property income as well as distribution of some of the gains from the divestment of Central Square (also known as Village Residence Clarke Quay).
-This translates to a higher distribution per Stapled Security of 4.09 cents compared to 3.27 cents for the preceding period.
+Distribution to Stapled Securityholders for FY 2024 decreased 0.6% to S$81.4 million as a result of higher finance expenses and a change in the proportion of the REIT Manager's fee paid or payable in the form of Stapled Securities, which was offset substantially by the distribution of other gains from the divestment of Central Square of S$16.1 million.
+This translates to a distribution per Stapled Security for FY 2024 of 4.04 cents compared to 4.09 cents for the preceding period.

 Commentary on the competitive conditions of the industry in which the group operates and any known factors or events that may affect the group in the next reporting period and the next 12 months.